Understanding Health Insurance

 Tips for choosing a health plan.

 When choosing your health insurance plan, make sure you consider the following questions:

-Sharp HealthCare accepts most health insurance plans.
-Please confirm your coverage with your insurance provider to verify that you can receive care from a Sharp-affiliated doctor.
+Sharp HealthCare accepts almost all health insurance plans, including Sharp Health Plan.
+Please confirm your coverage with your insurance provider to verify that you can receive care from your selected or preferred Sharp-affiliated doctor.